jkaewprateep/lessonfrom_Applied_Plotting_Charting_and_Data_Representation_in_Python/README.md

 </p>

-## 🧸💬 What are prediction scores and why are the provided prediction scores not equal to the summation of the error square of scores and prediction?
+## 🧸💬 What are the effects and codes for random distribution, optimizing for integrated application.

 <p align="center" width="100%">